|A Guide to Marriages

 || From 1754, all children born to couples married at non-approved places (such as 'marriage shops' or non-conformist chapels), were declared as 'base'.
 They were unable to inherit from their parents, whose property then reverted to the crown after their death.
 The Act declared this provision as retrospective.

 In order to legalise their marriage, some couples married again in an Anglican church, having first married in a non-conformist chapel.
-Marriages by other denominations, (i.e. Roman Catholic and Non-Conformist) weren't legalised until the 1830s.
+Marriage by other denominations, (i.e. Roman Catholic and Non-Conformist) wasn't legalised until 1836.

 Age of consent